Sshahar/goodreads_sort/README.md

 - Add BeautifulSoup to requirements)
 - Add filtering options (minimum votes for rating, minimum rating score)
 - Fix duplicated results (```python .\book_ratings.py https://www.goodreads.com/shelf/show/psychology``` has "4.28 Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead (Hardcover) twice)
+- Login to account and Support lists such as "My Books"